DFEAGILEDEVOPS/MTC/pupil-spa/README.md

 # PupilSpa

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.4.

 ## Development server

-Run `npm start` or `yarn start` for a dev server.
+Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding